ikrzm/Data-Pipeline-with-Apache-Airflow/README.md

 ## Description

-This project implements a robust data pipeline using Apache Airflow, integrating PostgreSQL for data storage, Redis as a message broker, and MongoDB for NoSQL data handling.
+This project implements a robust data pipeline using Apache Airflow, integrating PostgreSQL for data storage, and MongoDB for NoSQL data handling.
 It's designed for scalability, efficiency, and ease of management, suitable for a wide range of data processing and ETL tasks.

 ## Features